Lugdunum3D/Lugdunum/doc/guidelines.md

 * Use brace initialization to convert arithmetic types (e.g. int64{x}).
 This is the safest approach because code will not compile if conversion can result in information loss.
 The syntax is also concise.
 * Use `static_cast` as the equivalent of a C-style cast that does value conversion, when you need to explicitly up-cast a pointer from a class to its superclass, or when you need to explicitly cast a pointer from a superclass to a subclass.
 In this last case, you must be sure your object is actually an instance of the subclass.
-* Use `const_cast` to remove the const qualifier (see const).
+* Use `const_cast` to remove the const qualifier, avoid using it too frequently.
 * Use `reinterpret_cast` to do unsafe conversions of pointer types to and from integer and other pointer types.
 Use this only if you know what you are doing and you understand the aliasing issues.

 ## Streams

 Use streams only when they actually are the best tool for the job.
 Stream formatting and performance is not that good so think of the available alternatives when using streams.

-Do not use `std::cout` or `std::cerr` for logging purpose, use lug::System::Logger::Logger instead, which supports custom types, and other useful features such as easy-to-use formatting and cross-platform handlers/sinks.
+Do not use `std::cout` or `std::cerr` for logging purpose, use [`System::Logger::Logger`](#lug::System::Logger::Logger) instead, which supports custom types, and other useful features such as easy-to-use formatting and cross-platform handlers/sinks.

 Overload `<<` as a streaming operator for your type only if it represents a value and writes a human readable representation of that value.
 Do not expose implementation details in the output of `<<`.
 Such overloaded types are de-facto supported by Lugdunum's logger.